Starting to realize who Jesus really is

 The not-good Samaritans51Jesus knew he was running out of time, and he would soon be lifted up into the sky.
 He made up his mind to go face what was coming in Jerusalem.
 52Jesus sent an advance team ahead to make arrangements for his trip.
 Jesus and his disciples arrived at a Samaritan village.

 53When those Samaritans found out that the people were making arrangements for Jesus, who was headed to Jerusalem, they refused to let him stay there.
 54James and John went ballistic when they heard about this.
 “Sir, do you want us to burn the city to ashes by calling down a lightning storm of fire from the sky?”

-55Jesus not only declined their offer, he let them know they had gone too far.
+55Jesus not only declined their offer but let them know they had gone too far.
 56They went to another city instead.

 More literally, Jesus tells the disciples to shake the dust off their feet as “a testimony against them.”
 It’s unclear what exactly Jesus meant.
 Some Bible experts say this may have been a warning, urging the people to repent.
 Or it may have been a bit like a witness in court testifying against a defendant.
 In this case, the disciples were testifying in advance against these people who would one day face their final judgment.

 Herod Antipas was the ruler of Galilee, where Jesus lived and ministered.

 “Messiah” is the Hebrew version spoken by Jewish people.
 “Christ” is the Greek version, spoken as the international language of Jesus’s day.
 Both words mean “anointed one,” as in a prophet anointed by God or a king anointed by a nation.
 See how Matthew and Mark quoted Peter: Matthew 16:16; Mark 8:29.